Focuses sequencing efforts on the genomic regions of interest.

-- Detect and quantify low-frequency variants
+- Enables detection and quantification of rare and low-frequency variants